BWY9394/Reid-Smith-Lab/WGS processings/README.md

 > sbatch /data/group/medaglab/project/BWee/scripts/BBduk_single.sh

 You will get:
-Trimmed files in your designated output folder under "Trimmed"
+Trimmed reads in your designated output folder under "Trimmed"

-Once familiar, switch over to either the BBduk_batch.sh or BBduk_sep_fold.sh scripts for bulk sample processing.
+Once familiar, switch over to either the BBduk_batch.sh or BBduk_sep_fold.sh scripts for bulk sample processing, just do:
+> sbatch /data/group/medaglab/project/BWee/scripts/BBduk_batch.sh #Or BBduk_batch_sep_fold.sh if your samples are in subfolders in the Trimming subfolder

+No need to edit files names as it just scans the folder containing your raw reads.

 ## Running T-LOC
 What is T-LOC